nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 ![InteractionClassDiagram](images/InteractionClassDiagram.png)

-InteractionNote will store the details of the interaction, while InteractionOutcome will store the outcome of the interaction.
+InteractionNote will store the details of the interaction.
+InteractionOutcome is an Enumeration with the following values: Interested, NotInterested, FollowUpRequired, Unknown and Closed.
+They are used to store the outcome of the interaction.
 There is also a date field to store the date of the interaction.
+This is set to the current date when the interaction is created.

 The `Person` class will contain a list of `Interaction` objects, which will be used to store the interactions with the client.